-Assistant Professor and Digital Initiatives Librarian at Montana State University, specializing in user experience research, website development, and social media community building.
+Assistant Professor and Digital Initiatives Librarian at Montana State University, specializing in user experience research, web development, and social media community building.

 New York University • MA, Archives and Public History • 2011